-5. Best Skin Care Routine for Normal Skin
+5. Normal Skin

 Usually considered as healthy skin, normal skin is characterised by a smooth texture and fine pores.
 No visible imperfections, greasy patches or flaky areas with well-balanced sebum production and moisture content.
 Usually found in younger women, the best part about normal skin is that it doesn’t require an elaborate daily skin care routine.

 Daily Skin Care Routine For Normal Skin:

 Check out these skin care products for normal skin:

 FAQs On Daily Skin Care Routine For Different Skin Types

 1. Does my skin type change over time?

 A – It’s not rare for skin type to change over time due to hormonal or external factors.
 Pollution, lifestyle changes, or climate changes can make your skin exhibit properties unknown to your skin type.
 Hence, it is very important to adapt your products from time to time to meet the changed needs of your skin.

 2. Is a certain step in my daily face care routine more important than the others based on my skin type?